Spin basics

 Types of spin

 3. Back-spin (or under-spin) :- Seems to have limited application in tennis as slice.
 In table-tennis it is referred to as the chop.
 The ball is spinning in the opposite direction of ball travel.
 So in essence top spin is the opposite of back-spin.
-The striker hits under the ball and hence the name under-spin or called back-spin because the ball is spinning backwards instead of forwards as in top-spin
+The striker hits under the ball and hence the name under-spin or called back-spin because the ball is spinning backwards instead of forwards as in top-spin.
+The racket is moving upwards and forward (angles vary depending on incoming spin is a return).
+To produce back spin your racket is moving downwards and forward (angles vary depending on incoming spin in your return) .
+Just as with creating top spin you are brushing the ball but mostly under it

 4. Horizontal Side-spin happens when the ball is spinning from left to right or right-to left but along the X-axis plane The X-axis plane lies parallel to the ground).
 The ball travels in the z-axis.
 You generate horizontal side spin in a serve for example by brushing the back of the ball from left to right or right to left with the racket moving vertical